HaileySchmidt26/rangeland_agbd_model/README.md

 2. feature_set.js
 3. model_script.ipynb
 4. model_comparison.js
+5. model_uncertainty_analysis.js

-Note that there will be some back and forth with the two model codes, as the model outputs from Colab will be used in GEE, then the residuals calculated in GEE will need to be brought back into Colab for the spatial and uncertainty analyses.
+Note that there will be some back and forth with the two model codes, as the model outputs from Colab will be used in GEE, then the residuals calculated in GEE will need to be brought back into Colab for the spatial and uncertainty analyses, and then back to GEE.

 ---
 # ✏️ Citation